tytadych/stats2021_exer_pairedTTest/README.md

 # Paired t-test Exercise

+See a video demonstration of this assignment here: https://youtu.be/kJo5qxKQKJ0

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.